juliangroen/chatgpt-dev/mermaid/auth_api_example_sequence_diagram.md

 ### Original Prompt

-"Create a mermaid.js sequence diagram for an API request that requires an authentication key and returns a response with data."
+> Create a mermaid.js sequence diagram for an API request that requires an authentication key and returns a response with data.

 ### ChatGPT Response

-Here's a sample Mermaid.js sequence diagram for an API request that requires an authentication key and returns a response with data:
+> Here's a sample Mermaid.js sequence diagram for an API request that requires an authentication key and returns a response with data:

 ```
 sequenceDiagram